 In July 2003 the International Astronomical Union (IAU) held its 25th General Assembly in Sydney, Australia.
-Australia is a member of the Commonwealth of Nations.
+Australia is a member of the Commonwealth of Nations, and part of Oceania.

 I stayed for the two weeks of the General Assembly in Sydney.
 After the meeting I had made arrangements to rent an airplane for a week to tour the east coast of Australia.
 I rented a Cessna 172 from Australian Flying Adventures (now defunct) in Parkes, NSW (YPKS).
 Unfortunately they didn't stay in business very long.
 My plan was to fly north to the Great Barrier Reef, stay there for three days to do some scuba diving and whale watching, and then fly back to Parkes.
 Everything went as planned and I had a great time.